ICE in San Diego is arresting everyone who shows up for contractor check-in, attorneys say

 Immigration and Customs Enforcement officers in San Diego have started arresting yet another group of people showing up to appointments they were asked to attend.

-Attorneys are reporting that clients are being arrested at the Intensive Supervision Appearance Program office around the corner from the federal building after receiving calls Wednesday that they needed to check in.
+Attorneys reported Thursday that ICE officers were arresting clients at the Intensive Supervision Appearance Program office around the corner from the federal building after they received calls Wednesday that they needed to check in.

 ICE officers began arresting people outside of immigration court hearings in May and transitioned to arresting dozens at check-in appointments at the agency's offices in the federal building downtown in October.